probmods/probmods2/chapters/14-bayesian-data-analysis.md

 You spin the coin 20 times.
 15 of them, they spin to heads.

-What if I paid you $10 if you could predict the next coin flip?
+What if I paid you $1 if you could predict the next coin flip?
 What would you predict (Heads or Tails)?
-How much would you bet to take this offer?
+How much would you pay to take this bet?

-How much would you bet the next spin will go to heads?
+(Rule is: You have to offer at least $1.
+If you offered $1 for this bet, this would express agnosticism between "heads" and "tails".)

 ~~~~
 var observerModel = function(){